Tutorial: Azure Active Directory single sign-on (SSO) integration with Blackboard Learn

 - Control in Azure AD who has access to Blackboard Learn.

 - Enable your users to be automatically signed-in to Blackboard Learn with their Azure AD accounts.

-- You can manage your accounts in one central location - the Azure portal
+- Manage your accounts in one central location - the Azure portal.

-To configure Azure AD integration with Blackboard Learn, you need the following items:
+To get started, you need the following items:

-In this tutorial, you test Azure AD single sign-on in a test environment.
-The scenario outlined in this tutorial consists of two main building blocks:
+In this tutorial, you configure and test Azure AD SSO in a test environment.

-Adding Blackboard Learn from the gallery
+Add Blackboard Learn from the gallery

 To configure the integration of Blackboard Learn into Azure AD, you need to add Blackboard Learn from the gallery to your list of managed SaaS apps.